Skip to content

 Complete

-Create a deployment for a web application that lets you search through the database.
+Create a deployment for a web application that lets you add the message of the day to the database.
+If you have a public repository, delete the imagePullSecrets part.

 apiVersion: apps/v1